raspberrypilearning/getting-started-crumble/en/step_6.md

 --- /print-only ---

-Right-click on the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} block and choose 'Duplicate'.
+* Right-click on the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} block and choose **Duplicate**.
 This copies that blocks and the three blocks below.

-Connect the blocks under the code you already have and toggle the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} so it reads `motor 1 REVERSE at 25%`{:class="crumbleinputoutput"}.
+* Connect the copied blocks under the code you already have.

+* Toggle the `motor 1 FORWARD at 25%`{:class="crumbleinputoutput"} so it reads `motor 1 REVERSE at 25%`{:class="crumbleinputoutput"}.

 ![Duplicate the code so far](images/motorstage4.png)

-Finally, get a `do 10 times`{:class="crumblecontrol"} loop block and put your code inside this (except the `program start`{:class="crumblebasic"} block which always starts our code, of course).
-Change the number of repeats from 10 to 3.
+* Now get a `do 10 times`{:class="crumblecontrol"} loop block.

+* Put all the code blocks **except** the `program start`{:class="crumblebasic"} block inside this loop.

+* Change the number of repeats from 10 to 3.

-Your code should now look like this...
+Your code should now look like this:

 ![motor control code](images/crumble_motor_start_stop_code.png)

-Now, run your code and check that it does what you expect.
+Now run your code and check that it does what you expect.

  --- no-print ---